RoPeGxDamn/Codewars/README.md

-This is my solution for some tasks on Codewars.
+This is my solutions for some tasks on Codewars.